 - Represented large private employer in on-site EEOC investigation and administrative subpoena.

-- Currently representing a Clerk of Court in a constitutional challenge of statutes which affect its funding.
-After prevailing in a bench trial, the case is currently on appeal with the First District Court of Appeals.
+- Represented a Clerk of Court in a constitutional challenge of statutes which affect its funding.

 - Represented a state agency in a whistleblower jury trial which the appellate court later found should have been disposed of in defendant’s favor on a motion for directed verdict.
 Managed all post-verdict procedures, damages evaluation, and taxation of fees and costs before the appeal as well as the remand and entry of judgment for the state agency.